cositools/cosi-data-challenges/README.md

 ### DC3 Goals:
 - Image the <sup>26</sup>Al (1.8 MeV) diffuse emission
-- Fit the spectral shape of the Galactic 1.8 MeV line and detect of the Doppler shift of the line in the disk
+- Fit the spectral shape of the Galactic 1.8 MeV line and detect the Doppler shift of the line in the disk
 - Image the <sup>60</sup>Fe diffuse emission at 1173 keV and 1332 keV
 - Fit the two <sup>60</sup>Fe decay lines to find the total mass of <sup>60</sup>Fe in the Galaxy
 - Extract the <sup>26</sup>Al/<sup>60</sup>Fe ratio and its uncertainty